Run a Full Node

 libssl-dev libclang-dev libpq-dev pkg-config openssl \

-protobuf-compiler git clang cmake
+protobuf-compiler git clang cmakemacOS

 Ensure you have Homebrew installed.
 Then, install the required dependencies: